lcary/nbd/demo/TUTORIAL.md

 ```
 So we see the `np.linspace` code's args change as expected.

-If we continue scrolling, the `ndb` diff is much more readable than
+If we continue scrolling, the `nbd` diff is much more readable than
 if we try to git-diff the demo.ipynb source code directly with git.
 Try it out with `git diff demo.ipynb`.
 You'll see a ton of lines that
 only display changes to the image binary file code inline.